 10. Dr. Patricia Bath: Inventor of the Laserphaco Probe for Cataracts

-Dr. Patricia Bath was an American ophthalmologist and laser scientist.
-She became the first African American woman doctor to receive a medical patent in the United States.
+As an American ophthalmologist and laser scientist, she became the first African American woman doctor to receive a medical patent in the United States.

 Millions suffered from cataracts leading to blindness, yet treatments were limited and often less effective for restoring full vision.